Diyarx7m/funny-blob/README.md

 Tips for demos

-- Keep demos small and self-contained so others can open them directly in a browser.
+- Keep demos small and self-contained so others can open them directly in a browser
-- Include brief usage notes and expected behavior in comments at the top of each file.
+- Include brief usage notes and expected behavior in comments at the top of each file

 License

-No license file is included yet.
-Add a LICENSE (for example: MIT) if you want to allow reuse.
+(MIT)

 Useful links